EUCAIM/Glossary/2-Glossary.md

 ### Data collection

 This term will not be used in the EUCAIM framework.
-Please refer to .
+Please refer to .Dataset

 ### Data Concerning Health